View all web browser and mobile devices available in our cloud-based test lab.

-Accessibility testing is a type of testing done to ensure that your apps are usable by as many people as possible.
+Accessibility software testing is a type of testing done to ensure that your apps are usable by as many people as possible.
 Automated accessibility testing helps expedite your release cycle and identify any issues that differently-abled people may face early on.

 In many cases, accessibility testing is done too late in the software development cycle due to lack of automation process, or lower priority.

 Accessibility is as important as any other functional, performance, API, or any other testing that is being created and executed.
 To make accessibility testing more efficient and sustainable, you need to shift it left.
 Automation is critical to this.